zeitwork/zeitwork/ARCHITECTURE.md

 request flow

-app.dokedu.org CNAME edge.zeitwork-dns.com
+app.dokedu.org CNAME edge.zeitwork.com

 using geodns we route to the closest region

 eu-central-1

-requests hits operator node with L4 load balancer
+points to a hetzner L4 load balancer

-that load balancer sends traffic to a L7 edge proxy on the operator node
+hetzner load balancer balances to L7 edge proxy that is envoy

 the L7 edge proxy does tls termination